viictorgiil/ros2_ws/README.md

 ## Main Features

-- **Human–robot tic-tac-toe gameplay** using a physical board and physical game pieces.
+- **Human–robot Tic-Tac-Toe gameplay** using a physical board and physical game pieces.
-- **AI opponent** based on Minimax with Alpha-Beta pruning.
+- **AI opponent** based on Alpha-Beta pruning.
 - **Adaptive difficulty**, allowing the robot to play optimally or introduce random moves depending on the selected level.
 - **ROS 2 architecture** split into robot, vision, and custom interface packages.
 - **UR3 robot control** through joint trajectory actions and gripper I/O.
-- **Simulation mode** for testing without the physical robot.
 - **Computer vision pipeline** using OpenCV, YOLO, and MediaPipe.
 - **Board rectification** through marker-based homography.
 - **Hand detection** to pause/avoid unsafe interaction while the user is manipulating the board.